jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-look-aside.md

 As you have learned, Spring makes enabling and using caching in your application really easy.

-With SBDG, using VMware GemFire as your caching provider in Spring’s *Cache Abstraction* is as easy as making sure `org.springframework.geode:spring-geode-starter` is on your application’s classpath.
+With [spring-boot-gemfire-name], using [vmware-gemfire-name] as your caching provider in Spring’s *Cache Abstraction* is as easy as making sure `org.springframework.geode:spring-geode-starter` is on your application’s classpath.
 You just need to focus on areas of your